ros-navigation/docs.nav2.org/docs/tutorials/docs/using_isaac_perceptor.md

 If the Jetson is currently running Jetpack 6.0 or higher, [please use this guide to upgrade using apt to Jetpack 6.2](https://docs.nvidia.com/jetson/jetpack/install-setup/index.html#upgrade-jetpack).
 Otherwise, the [NVIDIA SDK Manager](https://developer.nvidia.com/sdk-manager) is required to upgrade, either as a docker image or debian to run on a developer computer.

-#### NOTE
+!!! note

     Be sure to have the Jetson’s USB-C port used for bootloading accessible if upgrading using the SDK Manager.
 Use the IP addresses of this wired connection, not over a local WAN.

 ### Nova Init